 Our contributors come from backgrounds in the military and civil S&T industry as trainers and in the airlines.
 Many having served in several of those sectors.

 As a result of this unique base of experience and a nearly thirty-year record of consistent support to the community we are able to access the leaders of the global airline training sector and give our readership unique insight to the sector, both via CAT but also our events WATS, EATS, APATS and AAETS.

-Chris Lehman, Editor in Chief
+Rick Adams, Editor in Chief

 Marty Kauchak, Group Editor

 Marty is a retired US Navy Captain, having served for more than 23 years in the surface warfare community.
 His insights and knowledge about training and simulation were gained through five operational assignments and major staff management positions.
 In addition to Marty’s military experience, he brings expertise as a former editor and writer for defence publications in the US and overseas.
 He also developed unique perspectives and knowledge about training during his time as congressional and media outreach coordinator for the US DoD’s Training Transformation Program.
 Marty is based in New Orleans.